 Under General → Date & Time, turn ON Set Automatically and confirm the appropriate Time Zone.

 This can help EventBoard know the device time zone and localize some specific time displays.
 In addition, this can help avoid time drift in the app itself.

-Under Privacy, turn Location Services OFF.
+Under Privacy, turn Location Services ON.

 Turn Off iCloud.

 Under iCloud: If you are using specific iCloud Calendars or iCloud Contacts turn off the following: iCloud Drive, Photos, Mail, Reminders, Safari, Backup set to OFF, Find My iPad set to OFF.
 If you are not using these iCloud assets, sign out of iCloud.
 Following this, turn off Messages and FaceTime.